Why This Beauty Mogul Is Over The

 Advertisement

-Introducing Self-Made, Refinery29's newest column spotlighting the real stories that fueled success — the wins, the fails, and the curveballs —proving there's no one path to getting what you want.
+Introducing Self-Made, Refinery29's newest column spotlighting the real stories that fuelled success — the wins, the fails, and the curveballs —proving there's no one path to getting what you want.

 Maria Hatzistefanis is the founder and CEO of the skincare and beauty brand Rodial, as well as the author of How To Be An Overnight Success, an advice book for aspiring entrepreneurs.
 The book's tongue-in-cheek title aims to take down the age-old myth that success is something that just happens spontaneously.
 Maria, herself, has certainly had a circuitous career path, from beauty writer to MBA grad to working in corporate finance before she finally launched Rodial in 1999.
 In the nearly 20 years since, the brand has grown to a world-wide operation sold in 20,000 stores in 35 countries.